Crown prince

 Throngs before the Imperial Palace in Japan awaiting the appearance of Crown Prince Hirohito for the recent proclamation of his official recognition as the heir apparent to the Japanese Imperial Throne – New York Times, 1916.

 A crown prince or hereditary prince is the heir apparent to the throne in a royal or imperial monarchy.
 The female form of the title, crown princess, is held by a woman who is heir apparent or is married to the heir apparent.

 Crown prince as a descriptive term has been used throughout history for the prince who is first-in-line to a throne and is expected to succeed (i.e. the heir apparent), barring any unforeseen future event preventing this.
 In certain monarchies, a more specific substantive title may be accorded and become associated with the position of heir apparent (e.g. Prince of Wales in the United Kingdom, Prince of Asturias in the Kingdom of Spain and formerly the Dauphin in France).
 In these monarchies, the term crown prince may be used less often than the substantive title (or never).

-Until the late twentieth century, no modern monarchy adopted a system whereby females would be guaranteed to succeed to the throne (i.e. absolute primogeniture).
+Until the late twentieth century, no modern monarchy adopted a system whereby women would be guaranteed to succeed to the throne (i.e. absolute primogeniture).
 A crown princess would therefore be more likely to refer to the spouse of a crown prince.
 She would be styled crown princess, not in her own right but by courtesy.
 Many European countries have now abolished male primogeniture; a notable exception is Spain.